jupyterhub/team-compass/docs/team/shared-infrastructure.md

 We have [a quay.io organization](https://quay.io/organization/jupyterhub) for hosting Docker images.
 This is used to push new images for tools like BinderHub and JupyterHub for Kubernetes.
-If you do not have access to this organization, ask a team member to add you.
+If you do not have access to this organization and require it, ask a team member to add you.

 ## Image registry on Dockerhub